 Whether it’s your first move or your fifth, even the most organized military parents need help navigating a new school district’s standardized testing system.
-While the federal Every Student Succeeds Act (replacing the No Child Left Behind Act) requires every school district to test students in reading and math, each state now has more flexibility to develop and administer what it considers to be the most effective testing system.
+While the federal Every Student Succeeds Act requires every school district to test students in reading and math, each state now has more flexibility to develop and administer what it considers to be the most effective testing system.
 Here’s what you need to know before you move:

 - Find out when the standardized tests are taken.
 States are required to test all third- through eighth-grade students in reading and math every year and at least once in high school.
 The exact dates and years vary, so get the testing schedule from your child’s new school as soon as possible.
 Put the dates on a calendar so you don’t plan a vacation or schedule a dentist appointment during those days.

 - Ask what skills are covered on the tests.
 Ask the principal, the guidance counselor or your child’s teacher about what your child is expected to know in the new school district.
 It’s possible your child’s prior school had a different curriculum.
 Most school districts have websites with detailed information about knowledge expectations.
 Your school liaison can assist if you can’t locate that information.

 - Explore how the test results are used.
 Standardized tests theoretically measure how well a student and the school are performing.
 In some states, these tests determine which students will graduate or go on to the next grade.
 Find out how your child’s school will use test scores and how the scores might affect your child’s education.
 States also use the standardized test scores to issue School and District Report Cards, which show how well each school and district are doing.

 - Review individual School and District Report Cards before making a permanent change of station.
 These reports are the best and most accurate information for making the right school selection for your child.
 Visit your state’s department of education website or the district’s website to view your child’s future school report.